 Nigeria’s Super Falcons

-In March 2013, it was reported that the head of the Nigerian Women’s Football League, Dilichukwu Onyedinma, formally barred lesbian football players from taking part in the sport.
+In March 2013, the head of the Nigerian Women’s Football League, Dilichukwu Onyedinma, barred lesbian football players from taking part in the sport.

 “Any player that we hear is associated with it [lesbianism] will be disqualified,” she was quoted as saying by the Nigerian media.

-Women are otherwise at the forefront of LGBT openness in the football world, with at least 17 openly lesbian or bisexual participants having taken part in the Women’s World Cup earlier this month.
+Women are at the forefront of LGBT openness in the football world, with at least 17 openly lesbian or bisexual participants having taken part in last year’s Women’s World Cup in Canada.